DeepQuantum: A PyTorch-based Software Platform for Quantum Machine Learning and Photonic Quantum Computing: Large-Scale Simulations

-To construct the MPS, we begin with the state's coefficients, which form a rank-N tensor $c_{i_1, \dots, i_N}$.
-The first step involves reshaping this tensor into a matrix $M_1$ of dimensions $d \times d^{N-1}$, where $d$ indicates the physical dimension.
+To construct an MPS from a dense state vector, we begin with the global coefficient tensor $c_{i_1, \dots, i_N}$.
+The first step involves reshaping this tensor into a matrix $M_1$ of dimension $d \times d^{N-1}$.
 This is achieved by treating the first physical index $i_1$ as the row index, and grouping the remaining $N-1$ indices into a composite column index.
-Subsequently, a singular value decomposition (SVD) is applied to this matrix.
+Subsequently, a singular value decomposition (SVD) is applied to $M_1$:

-This process is then iterated.
-For the second step, the unitary matrix $V^{[1]\dagger}$ obtained previously is reshaped into a new matrix $M_2$ with dimension $(d\cdot \chi) \times d^{N-2}$, where the indices $(\alpha_1, i_2)$form the rows.
-SVD is applied to $M_2$, yielding the next set of MPS tensors.
-This sequence of reshaping and applying SVD is repeated site by site until the entire state is decomposed into the MPS format.
+This process is then iteratively executed.
+For the second step, the right unitary matrix $(V^{\dagger})^{[1]}$ obtained previously is reshaped into a new matrix $M_2$ with dimension $d\chi \times d^{N-2}$, where the composite indices $(\alpha_1, i_2)$ constitute the row.
+An SVD is subsequently applied to $M_2$, yielding the next local MPS tensor $\Gamma^{[2]}$ and the corresponding singular value matrix $\lambda^{[2]}$.
+This sequence of reshaping and decomposing is repeated site by site until the entire state is fully factorized into the canonical MPS format.

-The singular values, $\lambda^{[k]}_{\alpha_k} $, obtained at each step $k$ are of profound physical significance.
-They are the Schmidt coefficients for the bipartition of the system into subsystems $A$ (sites 1 to $k$) and $B$ (sites $k+1$ to $N$).
+The singular values $\lambda^{[k]}_{\alpha_k}$ obtained at each spatial step $k$ carry profound physical significance.
+They correspond exactly to the Schmidt coefficients for the bipartition of the quantum system into subsystem $A$ (sites 1 to $k$) and subsystem $B$ (sites $k+1$ to $N$).
 Consequently, they directly determine the bipartite entanglement entropy across this cut.

-In large-scale simulations, we often set a global maximum bond dimension $\chi_{\mathrm{max}}$ and excessively small singular values are truncated after SVD.
-To exactly represent an arbitrary state, we require $\chi_{\mathrm{max}}>2^{n/2}$ as emerging from SVD.
-However, far smaller bond dimensions precisely represent the ground state of $1$-D systems that follow the area law of entanglement~\cite{Verstraete2006}.
-This reduces the memory cost to store such a ground state from ${\cal O}(2^N)$ to $\mathcal{O}(N\chi^2)$.
+In practical large-scale simulations, we often enforce a global maximum bond dimension $\chi_{\mathrm{max}}$, dynamically truncating small singular values after each SVD operation.
+To exactly represent a generic highly entangled $N$-site state with local dimension $d$, one may need a bond dimension as large as $\chi_{\mathrm{max}} \sim d^{\lfloor N/2 \rfloor}$.
+By contrast, the ground states of many 1D local quantum many-body systems that satisfy the entanglement area law can often be efficiently approximated with much smaller bond dimensions~\cite{Verstraete2006}.
+This physically motivated truncation drastically reduces the memory storage cost from $\mathcal{O}(d^N)$ to $\mathcal{O}(N d \chi^2)$ for an open-boundary MPS with a roughly uniform bond dimension $\chi$.